turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/object_oriented_programming.markdown

 When items are unique and important, we will have a single class that gets instantiated one time.

 Other times we are going to create forms and create multiple instances of them.
 They are not the same, they have some uniqueness, but they more or less have the same form.

 In the example above, all of the guards can stab, or call for help, but they may have unique attributes such as names and heights.

+## Group Practice

+Next we'll work together to create a software model of a fish tank.

 ## Exercises